 If you use the same doctor each time or if you are going to say they are all part of the same practice, then use the same formatting.
 But if you hurt your foot last time and listed a podiatrist and now you are listing some other ailment that a podiatrist would not treat, then do not use the exact same formatting.
 If they go through your school records and see that you have been to half a dozen different doctors, yet all the forms look exactly alike, they will get suspicious.

 So think about things like that.
 Is this the same doctor you used last time?
 Is it a different doctor?
 If necessary, make copies and keep your own set at home.
 If you are going to do this more than once, make sure you know what you did before.

-5) Use a little medical jargon
+5) Use a little medical jargon before submitting to school

 Like most serious professions, doctors learn specialized words to do their job.
 These specialized words often have very exacting meanings.
 It helps make sure that they communicate as clearly as humanly possible in harried situations where a life may hang in the balance.
 Because they talk and write this way all day, every day, it becomes habit.